jonaswong300/Intrusion-Detection-System-Simulation/readMe.txt

-This program is in Java, Intellij platform.
+This program is done in Java, coded and tested on Intellij platform.

-Must be tested on Windows Command Prompt.
+Must be tested on Windows environment with Command Prompt.

 Classes required to compile:
 1. Event.java
 2. Stats.java
 3. IDS.java
-4. Main.java

 Change command directory so that the command line will run from the folder where all the files are located.
 Please ensure all the .txt files are in the same folder as the .java files.

 Command to compile program:
-javac Event.java Stats.java IDS.java Main.java
+javac Event.java Stats.java IDS.java

 Command to run program: